Save Time with Effective Deal Registration

 Pipeline – The vendor and the partner often agreed to provide updates on their progress to each other for all registered deals.
 This improved visibility which led to more informed strategy.

 As with managing the many moving parts of most processes, deal registration struggles with several challenges and rules-based questions.
 Many customer corporations are enormous.
 What happens when different partners and/or direct salespeople are pursuing different departments in the same company, how is that managed?
 Many consider each department to be the equivalent of a company unto itself.
 Deal registration makes sense for large opportunities with large corporate customers, but what about small and medium-sized companies?
 Will there be exceptions to first-come-first-served deal registration?
-How will partners be required to qualify themselves for pursuit of a given opportunity?
+How will partners qualify themselves for pursuit of a given opportunity?
 How will the myriad of small details involved be accurately tracked in a timely manner?

 Click here to learn more on how market leading vendors automate and manage their Deal Registration